ma787/markov-text-generator/README.md

 The program reads through text from a source file, calculates the probability of each word in the text following a given word (by counting), and uses these probabilities to create an n-dimensional transition matrix.

 A random word is then selected and the program generates a 100-word text using the matrix.

+The source text used is an extract of the book "Winter Sports in Switzerland".